 The amount of stack used to service a Category 2 ISR.
 When a Category 2 ISR interrupts a task, it usually places some data on the stack.
-If the ISR measures the stack to determine if the task has exceeded its stack budget, then it will overestimate the stack usage unless this value is subtracted from the measured size.
-The value is also used when calculating the worst-case stack usage of the system, assuming the maximum depth of preemption that can occur.
+If the ISR measures the stack to determine if the preempted task has exceeded its stack budget, then it will overestimate the stack usage unless this value is subtracted from the measured size.
+The value is also used when calculating the worst-case stack usage of the system.
+Be careful to set this value accurately.
+If its value is too high then when the subtraction occurs, 32-bit underflow can occur and cause the OS to think that a budget overrun has been detected.
 The value may change if significant changes are made to the OS configuration. e.g. STANDARD/EXTENDED, SC1/2/3/4.

-4.2.6 ORTI22
+4.2.6 Orti22/Lauterbach

-XML name Orti22
+XML name Orti22Lauterbach

-Select an ORTI generation based on the the Lauterbach debugger.
+Select ORTI 2.2 generation for the Lauterbach debugger.